GRB 210619B optical afterglow polarization

 Another way to estimate the ISP, is by using the polarized thermal emission map provided by \cite{Planck2015XIX}.
-Dust grains absorb optical light which is preferentially polarized parallel to their major axis.
+Dust grains absorb optical light, which is preferentially polarized parallel to their major axis.
 Therefore, in the case where dust is ordered (e.g. due to the presence of a magnetic field), light would appear preferentially polarized in the direction perpendicular to the dust grains.
 The light absorbed by dust is re-emitted in the far-infrared, with a polarization along the major axes of the grains.
-It follows from the above that thermal emission is expected to be polarized in the plane perpendicular to the optical polarization produced by the ISM. \cite{Planck2015XXI} provide the relation of the Stokes parameters $q=Q/I$, and $u=U/I$ between the submillimeter and optical wavelengths.
-Thus, one can easily infer the optical ISP by the submillimiter measurements of \cite{Planck2015XIX} in the same line of sight.
-We derive optical ISP using the Planck data for the region centered in the location of the GRB with two different resolutions, 30$\arcmin$ and 15$\arcmin$.
+It follows from this that thermal emission is expected to be polarized in the plane perpendicular to the optical polarization produced by the ISM. \cite{Planck2015XXI} studied the polarization of 206 stars in the sub-millimeter and optical ranges and provided the correlation of the Stokes parameters $q=Q/I$, and $u=U/I$ between the two bands.
+The correlation is clear and robust.
+Thus, the optical ISP can be directly inferred by the submillimeter measurements of \cite{Planck2015XIX} on the same line of sight.
+We derive the optical ISP using Planck data for the region centered in the location of the GRB with two different resolutions, 30$\arcmin$ and 15$\arcmin$.